 Millions of Americans own dogs and other domesticated animals.
 These family pets often serve a dual purpose: to provide us companionship and also, to protect us from harm.
 However, while certain animals, especially dogs, may be man’s best friend, they can also be our worst enemy.
 Undoubtedly, dog bites and animal attacks often cause victims to sustain serious and life threatening injuries.
 Sometimes, these injuries are so bad that they can leave a person both emotionally and physically scarred, forcing them to undergo numerous surgeries to correct the physical damage they sustained.
 As a result, the State of Maine is especially tough on dog and animal attacks, making owners fully responsible for all damages caused, even if the animal had no prior history of violence.

 If you or a loved one was injured by another person’s dog or other animal, you may be entitled to significant compensation.
-Don’t wait to receive the legal representation you deserve - contact Peter Thompson & Associates now at 1 (800) 804-2004 to schedule your free and completely confidential initial consultation.
+Don’t wait to receive the legal representation you deserve - contact Peter Thompson & Associates now at 1 (800) 804-2004 to schedule your completely confidential initial consultation.
 Our team of qualified Maine animal attack attorneys will take the time you need to answer all of your questions, absolutely free.
 We will also review all of your legal options and help you make informed decisions in your case.
 Contact us today to learn more about how we can make a difference for you!Maine Dog Bite/Animal Attack Laws

 In Maine, there are two laws that govern dog bite and animal attacks.
 These are as follows: